 Some kōkako populations have done well in ‘mainland islands’ – conservation areas on the mainland, intensively managed to reduce predators and restore vegetation.
-Kōkako have also recently been reintroduced to two forests where they existed up until the mid-1900s.
+Kōkako have also been reintroduced to two forests where they lived until the mid-20th century.
 To preserve genetic diversity, birds from tiny remnant populations are rescued for breeding programmes.

-Kōkako transferred to Hauturu (Little Barrier Island) from the 1980s show how well they can do with fewer predators.
+Kōkako transferred to Hauturu (Little Barrier Island) from the 1980s showed how well they could do with fewer predators.
 The 34 birds increased to 200 pairs by 2005.
-Recent transfers to predator-free Kāpiti and Tiritiri Matangi islands are also proving successful.
+Recent transfers to predator-free Kāpiti and Tiritiri Matangi islands have also proved successful.

 Heather, Barrie D., and Hugh A. Robertson.
 The field guide to the birds of New Zealand.
 Rev. ed.
 Auckland: Viking, 2005.

 Hutching, Gerard.
 Back from the brink.
 Auckland: Penguin, 2004.

 Lee, William G., and Ian G. Jamieson, eds.
 The takahe: fifty years of conservation management and research.
 Dunedin: University of Otago Press, 2001.